Case 5/12/2026–1

 - The applicant proposes 3 dwelling units, of 2600, 1800, and 1060 sq. ft.

-- Section 5.2.1 of the Zoning Ordinance requires 1/3 acre / dwelling unit, so lot is non-conforming even for a single dwelling unit, but section 17.2(a) allows a single family dwelling and section 5.5 allows an ADU
+- Section 5.2.1 of the Zoning Ordinance requires 1/3 acre / dwelling unit, so the lot is non-conforming even for a single dwelling unit.
+Section 17.2(a) allows a single family dwelling on a non-conforming lot, and Section 5.5 allows an ADU.

 Reasons for the Decision